Ganesh: Balancing Obstacles and New Beginnings with Red Jasper, 5”x7”

 Welcome!
 I'm so glad you're here.
 I invite you to explore my six galleries of original, one-of-a-kind and eclectic limited edition handpainted artworks.
-Several years in the making, this body of work is authentic, inspiring, and fun.
-Quoting a visitor attending one of my art festivals: "Awesome.
-Awesome.Awesome."
+Several years in the making, this body of work is authentic, inspiring, fun and all heart and soul.

 INTRODUCTION TO THE GALLERIES:

 "May all beings have happy minds." - Buddha

 "Only if you believe it is." - The Mad Hatter